FAQ

 The nominal line length is given from the carabiner all the way up to the lower surface of your wing (including the fabric loops where the lines are attached).

-How is the length change of lines for each type of loop estimated?
+How is the change in line length estimated for each type of loop?

-We estimate the lenght change for all loops when we create a new linemap for a wing based on the line data we can find.
+We estimate the length change for all loops when we create a new linemap for a wing based on the line data we can find.

-Once measurements with loop changes are entered into we-measure.io by each user, an analysis is running in the background.
-This shows us the deviations of our estimate to the actually measured changes.
-Based on that, the estimates are corrected.
+As each user enters measurements with loop changes into we-measure.io, an analysis runs in the background.
+This shows us the deviations of our estimates from the actual measured changes.
+Based on this, the estimates are corrected.
 The more data we get, the more we can improve the simulation.
-This is provided, that changes everybody has made are documented, no values manually changed after measurements and the defined workflow is followed.
+This is provided that the changes made by everyone are documented, no values are changed manually after measurements, and the defined workflow is followed.

 Although the simulation is constantly improving, it will always be an estimate.